GabrielaOliveirabpt/Recipe_App/README.md

 # Deployment

-A deployed version can be found here: https://gabrielaoliveirabpt.github.io/Recipe_App/
+A deployed version will be available soon using github pages